wavemaker/docs/learn/react-native/animations.md

     background-color: #fff;
 }
 ```

 ### Preview

-Preview the app and tap on toggle to change the page background.<br></br>
+Preview the app and tap on toggle to change the page background.

 ![React Native Animations](/learn/assets/react-native-animation.gif)